Complaints (v5.0.0) Complaints (v5.0.0)

 Policy Statement

-This organisation accepts the rights of service users to make complaints and to register comments and concerns about the services received.
+Allcare Nurses Agency Ltd accepts the rights of the service user, their families and advocates to make complaints and to register comments and concerns about the services received.
 It further accepts that they should find it easy to do so.
-It welcomes complaints, seeing them as opportunities to learn, adapt, improve, and provide better services.
+Every service user and their families are provided with clear information on how to make a complaint and our staff are competent to always support individuals with making a complaint.

 ADASS has published a Good Practice Guide on Handling Complaints concerning Adults and Children in Social Care Settings.
 They have identified the following five principles: